PhantomCatz/Timed-Based-Swerve_TrajectoryPlanner/README.md

-# Swerve advantage kit/trajectory code
+# Swerve trajectory code

-Swerve advantage kit model
+Trajectory model

-Code is written in cmd based(for testing and for easier out of the box organization)
+Code is written in timed based(code orange abstract mechanism reference)

-Currenly working out the logic of the entire code structure

-Will mostly likely need to split the code in order fix issues with advantagekit and trajectory planner indiviually

-7/8/2023 deleted files as merging opened up more problems than expected
+7/8/2023 deleted files that combined advantage kit with trajectory as merging opened up more problems than expected